Lead By Example

 Breakout Session #3

-Leadership and FBD Tracks: BBHMM: Finance and Event Planning
+Leadership and FBD Tracks: Foresight is 20/20: AIAS Finance and Event Planning

 Career Track: Designing for the Future - Research in Practice

 Research has always played a vital role in our profession – as architects, we need to continue to challenge ourselves to integrate research in our daily design decisions.
-Join us as Deanna talks about her experience as the Regional Director of Gensler’s consulting arm and how she establishes thoughtful approaches in working with clients.
+Join Gensler’s Deanna Siller, Regional Director of Gensler’s consulting practice, and Tim Pittman, Firmwide Research Manager, as they explore how research helps to deliver informed and thoughtful designs for clients.